gvtulder/tessel/README.md

 ### Building for Android

 An Android application can be built with [Capacitor](https://capacitorjs.com/).
 In addition to the standard Node/NPM dependencies, Capacitor requires the Android SDK.
-[See the Capacitor instructions.](https://capacitorjs.com/docs/getting-started/environment-setup#android-requirements)
+[See the instructions on the Capacitor website.](https://capacitorjs.com/docs/getting-started/environment-setup#android-requirements)

 ```
 # install dependencies